New bijective proofs pertaining to alternating sign matrices: About Gelfand-Tsetlin patterns

 This example is very simple and a similar situation occurs in general when we take the Cartesian product of two or more sijection that have some cancellations.
 Therefore, there are no integrable systems that do not involve at least some trivial cases. \end{remark}

-Last, we give a new partially computational proof of the signed enumeration of the Gelfand-Tsetlin patterns, inspired by the results of this section.
+Last, we give two proofs of the signed enumeration of the Gelfand-Tsetlin patterns, one of which is combinatorial and the other is partially computational.
 The enumeration for a strictly increasing $\mathbf{k} \in \mathbb{Z}^n$ is known to be (for example, see \cite{EC2})